Taylor And Burton's Puerto Vallarta

 My First Visit To The Burton's Puerto Vallarta Home Casa Kimberley

 The minute I found out from a taxi driver that Casa Kimberley was open for tours, I knew I had to climb the hill behind the church, and have a look.
 I could feel their presence the moment I walked into the beautiful villa.
 The villa is located up the hill, just behind the church, In a section of town that is known as" Gringo Gulch."
 The home has the most breathtaking views of the Bay of Banderas, and the city of Puerto Vallarta.
 Casa Kimberley was bought by Richard as a gift for Elizabeth 32 birthday.
 The couple had fallen in love with Puerto Vallarta when Richard Burton, accompanied by Elizabeth Taylor, came to shoot a film, "The Night Of The Iguana."
 Casa Kimberley was actually one of the first homes they shared as a married couple.
 They lived in Puerto Vallarta for many years.
-I am sure there was some truth to the stories that still circulate today,of the couples tempestuous arguments.
-Which as a rule would lead to Richard being band from the Casa, and sent packing across the pink bridge, that spans the street below, to the pool house across the road.
+I am sure there was some truth to the stories that still circulate today,of the couple's tempestuous arguments.
+Which as a rule would lead to Richard being banned from the Casa, and sent packing across the pink bridge, that spans the street below, to the pool house across the road.

 The Keeper Of The Casa